The Lottery Ticket Hypothesis in Denoising: Towards Semantic-Driven Initialization

-\textbf{Generation Tendency Calculation} The recent study~\cite{mao2023guided} concluded that the cross-attention maps serve as a monitor displaying the generation tendency of each pixel block.
-Stable diffusion augments the U-Net~\cite{ronneberger2015u} with the cross-attention mechanism~\cite{vaswani2017attention} to allow for a flexible form of condition.
-For text-to-image generation task, a CLIP is employed to project text $p$ to a representation $\tau_\theta(p)$, which is subsequently mapped to the intermediate layers of the U-Net through a cross-attention layer as follows, where ${Q=W^{(i)}_Q\cdot{z_t}}, ~K=W^{(i)}_K\cdot\tau_\theta(p),~V=W^{(i)}_V\cdot\tau_\theta(p)$.
-The cross-attention layer computes the similarity between the query $Q$ (i.e., the embedding of the flattened input image $z_t$) and the key $K$ (i.e., the embedding of each word $p^{(i)}$ in the prompt $p$).
-Hence, the values in the attention map $M^{(i)}$ for a particular word $p^{(i)}$ indicate the corresponding pixel block's tendency for generating the feature of word $p^{(i)}$.
+\textbf{Cross-Attention Layer} The cross-attention maps can serve as a monitor displaying the similarity between each pixel block and each concept mentioned in the text prompt~\cite{mao2023guided}.
+Stable diffusion augments the U-Net~\cite{ronneberger2015u} with the cross-attention mechanism~\cite{vaswani2017attention} to allow for flexible condition.
+For the text-to-image generation task, a CLIP is employed to project text $p$ to a representation $\tau_\theta(p)$, which is subsequently mapped to the intermediate layers of the U-Net through a cross-attention layer as follows,

-\textbf{Pixel Blocks} Taking the attention map from the most down-sampled cross-attention layer, whose shape is $16 \times 16$, can preserve the structure and generation tendencies of the pixel blocks as much as possible~\cite{mao2023guided}.
-Each attention value on the attention map $M^{(i)}$ is calculated by a $4 \times 4$ pixel block on the noisy image $z_t$ and a word embedding $p^{(i)}$, indicating the tendency of this pixel block to generate content of $p^{(i)}$.
-Therefore, in this work, we divide each random noise image of size $64 \times 64$ into pixel blocks of size $4 \times 4$.
-As a result, each image has $16 \times 16 = 256$ pixel blocks.

-Overall, our approach treats the cross-attention layer as a classifier for pixel blocks, and the categories in this classifier are defined by the input prompt $p$, as shown in the upper part of Fig.~\ref{fig:2}.